"A corner shower is a great use of space. For maximum pleasure, be sure the shower is a minimum of 42 inches on each leg coming out of the corner."

-Furthermore, be sure you figure out how you’re going to get into and out of the fixture safely without stepping over any valves and such.
+Furthermore, be sure you figure out how you’re going to get into and out of the shower safely without stepping over any tall curbs.
 Finally, be sure the deck of the tub where the glass enclosure goes slopes back toward the tub so that water that splashes onto this surface flows to the tub drain.

 To prevent bumping your elbows in a corner shower unit, I suggest the shower wall dimensions be at least 36 inches by 36 inches as they come out of the corner.
-Usually the shower-door manufacturers want you to provide at least 24 inches along the clipped corner so they can get a door that will be easy to enter and exit the shower.
+Usually, the shower-door manufacturers want you to provide at least 24 inches along the neo-angle clipped corner so they can get a door that will be easy to enter and exit the shower.

 If you want a larger shower for any number of reasons, be sure the walls of the shower as they come out of the corner are at least 42 inches.
 A larger 48-inch corner shower will give you an abundant play or a luxury shower experience.